magneticio/vamp.io/content/documentation/tutorials/merge-and-delete.md

 * Three backend clusters: two old ones (backend1 and backend2) and one from the new merge.
 * Two services in the sava cluster: the old sava-frontend:1.2 and the new sava-frontend:1.3.
   If you open the sava cluster **webport** you will see that the sava-frontend:1.2.0 route has a weight of 100% and the new new sava-frontend:1.3.0 route has a weight of 0%.
-Whenever Vamp merges a new service to an existing cluster it applies the default weight of 0%.
+Whenever Vamp merges a new service to an existing cluster, the default weight of 0% is applied.
 This means no traffic will be routed to sava:1.3 yet.

 ![](/images/screens/v094/tut4_route_weights.png)